jeremyabbott/FsBlog/source/blog/2015/12-3-fsharp-events-rx-async.md

     runTimer timer1 2500
     runTimer timer2 2500

-While the above code is contrived it's not hard to imagine each timer representing an HTTP request to a web API to get data that our app needs before it can be useful.
+While the above code is contrived, it's not hard to imagine each timer representing an HTTP request to a web API to get data that our app needs before it can be useful.
 As it stands we have to wait 5 seconds for these tasks to finish before the app startup completes.

-Now here's the same code using F# Async Workflows:
+Now here's the same code using F# async workflows:

     open System